project-trillek-archive/trillek.org/README.md

 You can execute `make deploy` to send the site to the server.
 This command will simply execute the local `deploy.sh` file that you have to create; this allows you to select how and where you deploy to.
 The build tools will be executed when you deploy and it's results stored within the `build` directory.
 Your script should simply upload it's contents.

+You can copy `deploy.example.sh` and configure that to get up and running quickly.
+The example script uses rsync over SSH to deploy to a remote directory.

 [trillek.org]: http://trillek.org/
 [marciiF]: https://cssu.in/
 [Jekyll]: http://jekyllrb.com/